A Chapter In U.S. History Often Ignored: The Flight Of Runaway Slaves To Mexico

 Mexico represented liberty

-Baumgartner's groundbreaking new book, South to Freedom, Runaway Slaves to Mexico and the Road to the Civil War, was published late last year.
-She says Mexico in the 19th century is often regarded as "a place defined by poverty and political instability and violence" – and rarely given credit for its role in providing safe haven for runaway slaves.
+Baumgartner's groundbreaking new book, South to Freedom: Runaway Slaves to Mexico and the Road to the Civil War, was published late last year.
+She says Mexico in the 19th century is often regarded as "a place defined by poverty and political instability and violence" — and is rarely given credit for its role in providing a safe haven for runaway slaves.

 "This history is to me most surprising because it shows us the side of Mexico as a place that actually was contributing to global debates about slavery and freedom," Baumgartner says.